marcoshsq/The_Self-taught_Data_Scientist/README.md

 ### Section 03 - Databases.

-In this section, my goal was to delve into databases, but let's break it down.
+In this section, my goal was to dive deep into databases, but let's break it down.

 First I decided to learn a little about algorithms, for that I chose these three courses offered by Princeton University with about 140 hours of ``Data Structure`` and ``Algorithms`` content.